davevanveen/unsup_mri/README.md

 If pip does not come with the version of python you installed, install pip manually from [here](https://ehmatthes.github.io/pcc/chapter_12/installing_pip.html).
 Also, install pytorch from [here](https://pytorch.org/) according to your system specifications.

 # Dataset
-All the experiments are performed on the [FastMRI](https://fastmri.org/dataset) dataset--except the experiment for measuring the robustness toward out-of-distribution samples which is performed on the cameraman test image.
+All the experiments are performed on the [FastMRI](https://fastmri.org/dataset) dataset--except the experiment for one set of experiments run on a separate internal (not publically available) MRI dataset

 # Running the code
-You may simply clone this repository and run each notebook to reproduce the results. **Note** that you need to download the [FastMRI](https://fastmri.org/dataset) dataset and change the **data path** (when loading the measurements) in each notebook accordingly, provided that you intend to run the code for MRI data (for MRI data, all of our experiments are performed on the validation sets--either single-coil or multi-coil).
+You may simply clone this repository and run the script `run_fastmri_expmt.py` to reproduce the results. **Note** that you need to download the [FastMRI](https://fastmri.org/dataset) dataset and change the **data path** (when loading the measurements) in each notebook accordingly, provided that you intend to run the code for MRI data (for MRI data, all of our experiments are performed on the validation sets--either single-coil or multi-coil).

-# References
-Code for training the U-net is taken from [here](https://github.com/facebookresearch/fastMRI/tree/master/models/unet). <br>
-Code for Deep Decoder and Deep Image Prior architectures are taken from [repo1](https://github.com/reinhardh/supplement_deep_decoder) and [repo2](https://github.com/DmitryUlyanov/deep-image-prior), respectively.

 # License
 This project is covered by **Apache 2.0 License**.